Andrea Rubio: Miss Venezuela 2022

 At the end of 2022, Rubio returned to Venezuela to participate in Miss Venezuela 2022, as one of the 24 competitors.

-Rubio competed as Miss Portuguesa, and won Miss Venezuela 2022, on 16 November 2022, at the Poliedro de Caracas.
+Rubio competed as Miss Portuguesa, and won Miss International Venezuela 2022, on 16 November 2022, at the Poliedro de Caracas.
 Rubio succeeded Miss Venezuela 2020, Isbel Parra of Región Guayana.

 During her reign, she was a guest host for Venevisión's morning magazine Portadas al Día, and a co-host at the Latin American Music Awards of 2023 for Venezuela as part of her preparation for the Miss International competition.
 Also, she had several cultural meetings and activities with members of the Japanese embassy in Caracas.

 Rubio has worked with the Share for a Life Colombia Foundation (Fundación Comparte por una Vida Colombia) on the 'Dignity Campaign for Migrant Girls' (Diginidad para las niñas migrantes) under the 'I Take Care of Myself, I Protect Myself Program' (Programa Me Cuido, Me Protejo) and 'I Dream, I Can Program' (Programa Yo Sueño, Yo Puedo), that fundraises for supplies and contributes to the menstrual education, self-care protection skills, and mitigation of the gender-based violence effects of adolescents living on the Colombian-Venezuelan border, supporting low-income Venezuelan young migrant girls who attend La Frontera Educational Institution located in Villa del Rosario, Norte de Santander, Colombia.